coder/coder/docs/admin/workspaces/lifecycle.md

 When a user creates a workspace, they're sending a build request to the control plane.
 Coder takes this and uses [Terraform](https://www.terraform.io/) to provision a workspace defined by your [template](../templates/README.md).
 Generally, templates define the resources and environment of a workspace.

+The resources that run the agent are described as _computational resources_, while those that don't are called _peripheral resources_.
+A workspace must contain some computational resource to run the Coder agent process.

-Once the workspace is provisioned, the agent process starts and opens connections to your workspace via SSH, the terminal, and IDES like [JetBrains](../../user-guides/workspace-access/jetbrains.md) or [VSCode](../../user-guides/workspace-access/vscode.md).
+The provisioned workspace's computational resources start the agent process, which opens connections to your workspace via SSH, the terminal, and IDES like [JetBrains](../../user-guides/workspace-access/jetbrains.md) or [VSCode](../../user-guides/workspace-access/vscode.md).

-The agent is responsible for running your workspace startup scripts.
+Once started, the Coder agent is responsible for running your workspace startup scripts.
 These may configure tools, service connections, or personalization like [dotfiles](../../user-guides/workspace-dotfiles.md).

+Once these steps have completed, your workspace will now be in the `Running` state.
+You can access it via any of the [supported methods](../../user-guides/workspace-access/README.md), stop it when you're away, or delete it once it's no longer in use.

 ## Stopping workspaces